wallet-standard/wallet-standard/README.md

-# [WIP] Wallet Standard
+# Wallet Standard

 Coming soon.

-See [packages/core/standard](packages/core/base) for a description of the goals of this project and its core API.
+See [packages/core/base](packages/core/base) for a description of the goals of this project and its core API.

 # typescript-monorepo